mantlenetworkio/mantle-tutorial/standard-bridge-standard-token/README.md

 ## Deploying a standard token

-If there is no need for custom logic on Optimism, it's easiest to use the standard token, available as the [`L2StandardERC20`](https://github.com/mantlenetworkio/mantle/blob/main/packages/contracts/contracts/standards/L2StandardERC20.sol) contract as part of the `@mantlenetworkio/contracts` package.
+If there is no need for custom logic on Mantle, it's easiest to use the standard token, available as the [`L2StandardERC20`](https://github.com/mantlenetworkio/mantle/blob/main/packages/contracts/contracts/standards/L2StandardERC20.sol) contract as part of the `@mantlenetworkio/contracts` package.

 ### Configuration